Enjoy4Game — Game Guides for Steam Releases

 Q: What should beginners focus on first?

-Use cover, check terrain, watch turn order, protect specialists, and learn your faction resource before chasing advanced builds.
+Use cover, check terrain, watch turn order, protect specialists and named leaders, inspect objectives, and learn your faction resource before chasing advanced builds.

 Q: Can I ignore the campaign layer?